discolabs/cartjs/docs/guide/sections/core-api/adding-items.md

     <h4>Note on multiple line items with the same variant ID</h4>

     <p>
-        Shopify will collate multiple line items for the same variant into one -- for example, if we clicked "Add Five Widgets" in the example above again, we'd end up with one line item with `"quantity": 10` instead of two line item with `"quantity: 5"`.
+        Shopify will collate multiple line items for the same variant into one &mdash; for example, if we clicked "Add Five Widgets" in the example above again, we'd end up with one line item with `"quantity": 10` instead of two line item with `"quantity: 5"`.
     </p>

     <p>
-        However, this *doesn't* apply when you add the same variant with custom line item properties that differ -- if we changed the value of the `added_by` property and clicked the button, we'd end up with separate line items.
+        However, this *doesn't* apply when you add the same variant with custom line item properties that differ &mdash; if we changed the value of the `added_by` property and clicked the button, we'd end up with separate line items.
     </p>
 </div>